 We’ll make it as easy as 1, 2, 3, 4!

 1. Set an appointment

 Call our office at 662-846-4646 or email us at email@example.com to schedule a time to meet with a Career Services staff member.

 Attend a one-on-one tips and training session.
 Here, we’ll do a “pre-mock interview”.
 We will discuss body language, dress code and questions you might be asked on an interview.
 We can provide suggestions on how to answer typically asked interview questions.
 Bringing an up-to-date copy of your resume is suggested.

 ***After this step, you may feel additional assistance is not needed.
 We do suggest, however utilizing steps 3 and 4 for optimal results.

 3. Have an actual mock interview

-A few days after the tips and training, you’ll have a mock interview.
+A few days after the pre-mock interview session, you’ll have a mock interview.
 Your interviewer (more than likely a faculty or staff member) will pose as an actual representative from the company that you’re going to be interviewing with.
 Just like in a real interview, you’ll be rated on how effectively you answer questions, how you dress, your body language, punctuality, etc.

 4. Follow up